How Do I Become a Teacher in NC: Education Requirements

 Learn how to become a teacher in North Carolina.
 Research the job description and the education and licensing requirements and find out how to start a career as a teacher in North Carolina.

-Do I Want to Be a Teacher in North Carolina?
+Should I Become a Teacher in North Carolina?

 Teaching involves instructing students through presentations, demonstrations and discussions.
 Public school teachers might work with young people in preschool through high school, guiding them academically and socially.
 Working with active children who are sometimes unruly or disrespectful can be tiring and stressful.
 These educators can often feel quite rewarded, however, when they see the great strides toward progress that their students take during a school year.